 What is hydroxychloroquine?

 - Always take your hydroxychloroquine exactly as your doctor has told you.
-The pharmacy label on your medicine will tell you how much hydroxychloroquine to take, how often to take it, and any special instructions.
+The pharmacy label on your medicine will tell you how much hydroxychloroquine to take, how often to take it and any special instructions.

 How to take hydroxychloroquine

-- But, if it is nearly time for your next dose, just take the next dose at the right time.
+- If you forget to take your dose, take it as soon as you remember.
+But, if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.